HB415 Alabama 2012 Session

 - Motor vehicles, persons involved in accidents causing serious bodily injury or death required to submit to blood tests, law enforcement officers authorized to take reasonable steps to obtain sample, immunity, Sec.
 32-5-200 am'd

-This bill would also provide certain health care providers immunity from civil or criminal liability related to the administration of a blood test at the direction of law enforcement.
+- Provides immunity from civil or criminal liability for physicians, nurses, or other medical personnel who properly administer a blood test at the directive of law enforcement.

 - Subjects